nerdschoolbergen/shellscripting/exercises/exercise-2.md

 :pencil2: Find the location of your `git` executable.

-:pencil2: Listen to the tail end of the file `file1.txt` in the `files` folder.

 ## 2.3 - Environment variables and $PATH

 :book: How does the shell know what directories to search for to locate executable programs?
 Searching the whole filesystem would be very slow and inefficient.
 Therefore, to locate a program, the shell reads the locations from a special configuration value called the _PATH variable_, or `$PATH`.